 Cranford Community College Teaching School Alliance is recruiting graduates to train to become qualified teachers via the School Direct training route.
 Cranford Community College is a Lead School for School Direct in partnership with Teaching London: LDBS SCITT.
-We are delighted that Teaching London have been judged as Outstanding in all areas in their recent OFSTED report.

 What is School Direct?